Specializing in Minimally Invasive Spine Surgery

 It is important to follow your doctor's instructions after surgery.
 Although many people feel better after just a short while, you may need to take it easy per your doctor's recommendation.
 How will I know if minimally invasive spinal surgery is appropriate for me?

 Every patient is evaluated individually.
 Consult with your doctor about the various treatment options available.
-How
+How safe is minimally invasive spine surgery?

 If performed by experts in this field, minimally invasive spine surgery is as safe as "open" spine surgery in carefully selected cases; however, if performed by surgeons with little or no experience in the field, the results can be disastrous.